deckhouse/virtualization/docs/USER_GUIDE.md

 EOF
 ```

-> To prevent the virtual machine from becoming unschedulable, the node selector must not conflict with other placement rules, such as the virtual machine affinity, node selectors, and the node selector rules of the virtual machine class.

-> Targeted migration to a specific node isn't available in the Community Edition.
->
-> If you don't need to specify target node parameters, you can omit the `migrate` field or evict the virtual machine to another suitable node using the `d8 v evict` command or by creating a [VirtualMachineOperation](cr.html#virtualmachineoperation) resource of the `Evict` type.
+If you don't need to specify target node parameters, you can omit the `migrate` field or evict the virtual machine to another suitable node using the `d8 v evict` command or by creating a [VirtualMachineOperation](cr.html#virtualmachineoperation) resource of the `Evict` type.

 To track the virtual machine migration right after the [VirtualMachineOperation](cr.html#virtualmachineoperation) resource is created, run the following command: